Tutorial - User Guide - Intro

 In short (very short), you can declare a function with parameters like:

-def type_example(name: str, formal: bool = False, intro: str = None): pass
+from typing import Optional def type_example(name: str, formal: bool = False, intro: Optional[str] = None): pass

 And your editor (and Typer) will know that: